-- A comparison of German bank accounts and conditions
+- Types of German bank account

-- Credit cards in Germany
+- Choosing a bank account in Germany

-- English banking services in Germany
+- Banking services in Germany

 With bunq, you can open your full bank accounts in just five minutes using nothing more than your mobile phone.
 You get real-time access to your account, instant payments and dedicated customer support available in English, Dutch, German, Italian and Spanish.